-Another formative experience of frequenting late-night screenings at arts cinemas in the 1970s was the cult film Performance (Donald Cammell and Nicolas Roeg 1968/70).
-It remains totally mind-blowing—alas, I was too late to share it with Natasha.
+Another formative experience of frequenting late-night screenings at arthouse cinemas in the 1970s was the cult film Performance (Donald Cammell and Nicolas Roeg 1968/70).
+It remains totally mind-blowing.

-The same piece also appeared later on his 2007 album In a Persian garden: the santur.
-On the somewhat remote chance that you would rather focus on the gradual unfolding of the melody without the distraction of watching the threesome, here it is:
+On the somewhat remote chance that you would rather focus on the gradual unfolding of the melody without the distraction of watching the threesome, here’s his 1970 LP:

 Left: Mick with Paul Bowles, 1989.
 Right: Brion Gysin and William Burroughs.

 Of course Indian music was in the air by the 60s, and the spirit of experimentation also led to Brian Jones’s first trip in 1968 to the “Master Musicians of Jajouka” in the mountains of north Morocco.
-Early beneficiaries of the World Music craze long before the label had been invented, they were already playing for beat audiences in the 1950s, who were drawn by the likes of Brion Gysin and William Burroughs—and notably Paul Bowles, brilliant documenter of Moroccan music and culture.
+Early beneficiaries of the World Music craze long before the label had been invented, they were already playing for beat audiences in the 1950s, who were drawn by the likes of Brion Gysin and William Burroughs—and notably Paul Bowles, long-term resident of Tangier.
 Later, inevitably, schisms appeared in the village along with global fame.
 The wiki article, and this Songlines introduction, have useful links.
 If only this had led to wider appreciation of shawm music further afield…

 Here’s the first of three parts from a 1989 Arena documentary, including Mick chatting with Paul Bowles:

 Among many readings on Performance, as well as on the Stones in Morocco, Keith Richards’ autobiography Life is revealing, nay astounding.
 For the trail east, and Herat in the 70s, see here.